ymcui/Chinese-LLaMA-Alpaca/README_EN.md

 **[2]** The reconstructed model is slightly larger than the original LLaMA (due to the expanded vocabulary); the 7B model is about 13G+.

 **[3]** After downloading, be sure to check whether the SHA256 of the ZIP file is consistent; for the full value, please see [SHA256.md](./SHA256.md).

+**[4]** Merging steps for Alpaca-Plus are different from others, please refer to [wiki](https://github.com/ymcui/Chinese-LLaMA-Alpaca/wiki/Manual-Conversion#multiple-lora-weights-merging-applicable-to-chinese-alpaca-plus)。

 The file directory inside the ZIP file is as follows (using Chinese-LLaMA as an example):